olgaslutsky23/olgaslutsky/README.md

 ## What I'm Building

 - 🏢 **Work transformation** — Helping teams rethink how they collaborate using Slack
-- 🍎 **Snack & health side projects** — Fun explorations at the edge of wellness and tech
+- 🍎 **Snack & health side projects** — Fun explorations to pushh my wellness with tech

 ---